usc-isi-i2/t2wml/README.md

   <tr><td><b>Python version:</b></td><td>Python 3.6+</td></tr>
 </table>

+This is the repository for the T2WMl server-based GUI.
+You may be looking for the [T2WML API](https://github.com/usc-isi-i2/t2wml-api)

-## The T2WML standalone local server
+## Running the T2WML standalone local server
 <span id="server"></span>

 A locally hosted web GUI version of t2wml can be installed quickly using pip